TreyLove/TeamBuilderApp/README.md

 3. Answers the prompts you are presented with
 4. When all the prompts are answered go the the generated profile folder and you will find your dynamically built team profile page.

+aside
+To run tests on the classes install the developer dependecies and type in npm test into the terminal.

 ![Example Image](./images/example.PNG)